schoolofcities/urban-data-storytelling/urban-data-visualization/visualizing-and-mapping-density/visualizing-and-mapping-density.md

 <small>Source: [School of Cities](https://schoolofcities.github.io/dot-density/)</small>

-Dot maps are a method of seeing both concentration and distribution at the same time intuitively—each dot feels like a tangible "unit" of whatever we're measuring.
+Dot maps are a method of seeing both concentration and distribution at the same time intuitively - each dot feels like a tangible "unit" of whatever we're measuring.
 In the example above, we've added colors to represent ethnicity.
 At first glance, you can get a feel of where different groups cluster and mix across Toronto.
 Beyond population, dot maps can also be used to show things like the distribution of trees, crime incidents, or service requests - anything that could be an object or entity in space.

 When designing a dot map, there are a few key choices to consider: